faruqem/cscis71-hello-world/README.md

 The screenshot of running the app from IDEA is saved in the "cscis71-hello-world/screenshots" folder.

 ## Homework Description:
 Download and install IDEA and use it to create a Hello World command line app.
-This Hello World will take one command line argument (student name), and output the text "Hello, student-name!".
+This Hello World will take one command line argument (student-name), and output the text "Hello, student-name!".

 ## Purpose:
 The purpose of this homework is to make sure that students are prepared for the technical class sessions and assignments later in the semester.